Frequently Asked Questions

 4. Content Analysis: Malicious pattern detection and content scanning.
 Flags injection attempts, harmful content, and suspicious payloads.

 All four tiers must pass for payment to release.
 If any fail, automatic refund to buyer.
-85ms average, end to end.
+No human intervention required.

 How fast is verification?